 If your remote SSH server is listening on a port other than the default 22, then you can use the option -P to specify the port:

 scp -P 2222 user@remote-ip:/etc/resolv.conf /mnt/

-In order to transfer files from the Linux to the Windows machine, An OpenSSH server must be installed on the Windows machine.
+To transfer files from the Linux to the Windows machine, an OpenSSH server must be installed on the Windows machine.

 You can install an OpenSSH server on the Windows machine by following the below steps:

 First, open the PowerShell as an Administrator user and run the following command to verify whether the OpenSSH features are available or not: